• Plan Your Studies

 Types of PhD Programs in Germany

-Ensure You Meet All Requirements & Prepare the Application
+2. Verify That You Meet All Requirements & Prepare the Application

 • Curriculum Vitae (CV).
 Prepare a detailed CV highlighting your academic achievements, research experience, relevant coursework, publications, and any other qualifications.

-Securing funding is a crucial step when preparing for a PhD in Germany.
-To meet visa requirements and stay in the country, you must demonstrate access to a minimum of €934 per month, totaling €11,208 annually.
-This proof can be provided through an admission agreement or relevant contract, or you can open a blocked account with individual funds.
+You must demonstrate access to a minimum of €934 per month (€11,208 per year) to meet visa requirements and live comfortably while you’re in Germany.
+You can prove this through an admission agreement or relevant PhD contract, or you can open a blocked account with individual funds.

 • PhD scholarships.
 DAAD offers the highest number of doctoral scholarships.
 PhD students get an average monthly stipend of €1,139.